 The Adoption Experience

-Focusing on the entire adoption community (first/birth parents, adopted people, adoptive parents and extended families of all), DAI works to improve the adoption experience and strengthen families by promoting healthy identity in adopted people, safeguarding the rights of parents (expectant, first/
+Focusing on the entire adoption community (birth parents, adopted people, adoptive parents and extended families of all), DAI works to improve the adoption experience and strengthen families by promoting healthy identity in adopted people, safeguarding the rights of parents (expectant, first/

 Foster Care Adoption

 DAI’s targeted research and advocacy helps to ensure the most vulnerable children and families receive the timely attention and quality support they deserve as they navigate the system.

 “Re-homing” serves as the most recent and disturbing example of what can happen when children and families are not properly prepared and supported before, during and for many years following an adoption.
 DAI works to increase access to quality pre and post-adoption education and training to ensure the wellbeing of individuals and families.

 The Modern Family

 The landscape of American family life is rapidly changing.
 Nowhere are these changes being felt more strongly and directly than in the areas of adoption, foster care and assisted reproductive technology.
 DAI encourages the acceptance of diverse families and believes that all families can benefit from quality support.

 With the four pillars in place, we have our work cut out for us and we accept the challenge to continue to engage in the substantive and important work to improve the lives of children and families.

 On behalf of the Board of Directors and the entire DAI family, we wish to express our deep gratitude to Adam Pertman for his dedication to DAI, the adoption community and professionals in the field.
 We wish Adam well in his future endeavors.
 Adam will now be known as “Executive Director Emeritus” in recognition of his years of service.